kasparboelkjeldsen/Knowit.Umbraco.Dictionoid/README.md

 ## Features

 - **Automatic Translations**: With a simple button click, Dictionoid translates your text into all languages set up in Umbraco, streamlining content localization.
+- **Hover To See Translations**: The package extends the default view of Umbraco's Translate section, to show tranlation-values on hover.
 - **Translation History**: Track changes to your dictionary items, maintaining a record of modifications over time for better version control.
 - **Code-First Dictionary Generation**: For developers, Dictionoid offers the ability to generate dictionary items directly from code using `@await Umbraco.Dictionoid("My dictionary item", "my.key")`, eliminating the need to manually create items in the back office.
 - **Source Code Integration**: Seamlessly integrates with your Umbraco projects, offering features like dictionary item tracking and source code cleanup post-item creation.